JUDEELRICA/alx-zero_day/0x03-git/README.md

-created my first branch and made some hot changes
+made a hot change in my branch